 This temple is called Marble temple for a reason: it’s been built 1899 out of original Italian Marble.

 Just take care.
 The ground can get super slippery when it’s raining and might be a little hot when the sun is shining on it.

 By the way, inside of the Wat Benchamabophit, you can find more than 50 different Buddha Sculptures.
 So feel free to take some time to walk around the temple complex and look at the various relics.

 Chinatown in Bangkok is located not far from the city center and Wat Benchamabophit.
 So you can walk there (about 3 km).
 Of course, you can also use public transportation.

 There is a long narrow street full of street food stables offering Chinese and Thai food.
-Moreover, you will find dozens of small shops that kinda sells everything, you could possibly be looking for.
+Moreover, you will find dozens of small shops that pretty much sell anything, you could possibly be looking for.